conduitl/csv_lesson/README.md

 The challenge is that you want a consolidated list from your sales team.
 Putting this together every week takes several hours because each member of your team sends their list in a slightly different format and you are copying and pasting from 50 different spreadsheets.

+A mid-level technical manager once bragged to me that he'd used Excel to its limit, meaning he'd made a table with 65,000 something lines.
+Let's see if we can hold how we measure our work to a higher standard.

 ####Problem solving workflow
 1. Define what you want
 2. Draft a conceptual solution